Loading...

 • Clear View AttributesTM offers insights from expanded FCRA data* that generally isn’t reported to consumer credit bureaus.

 You can easily review and manage your portfolios with Experian’s Ascend Quest™ platform.
-The always-on access allows you to request thousands of data elements, including credit attributes, risk scores, income models, segmentation data, payment history, total annual card spend, and estimated interest rate calculations, at any time.
+The always-on access allows you to request thousands of data elements, including credit attributes, risk scores, income models, segmentation data, and payment history, at any time.

 Use insights from the data and leverage Ascend Quest to quickly identify accounts that may be experiencing financial stress to limit your credit risk — and target others with retention and up-selling opportunities.